Values, Vision and Motivation: Storytelling for Executives

 Values are the most important link between all involved parties and shape the community between clients, employees and management.
 Similar to the company culture, listing the values will only get you a theory if the given values are not lived by within the company.
 What values such as integrity, sustainability, justice, uniqueness, freedom or optimism mean to each company individually will not be transported by bullet points but rather through examples and stories.
 Being successful as a management means making people believe in and live by the company’s values.
-For creating a successful leadership storytelling the most important thing is to find, collect and spread anecdotes that show and cultivate the company culture.
+For creating a successful leadership storytelling, the most important thing is to find, collect and spread anecdotes that show and cultivate the company culture.

-Unfortunately a lot of employees still feel like asking for feedback, advice or help equates weakness.
+Unfortunately, a lot of employees still feel like asking for feedback, advice or help equates to weakness.
 The hero’s journey can help managers and their teams to change this attitude.
-The idea is to make the employee the hero of the story and understanding the company as a mentor.
+The idea is to make the employee the hero of the story and understand the company as a mentor.
 After all: Even Luke Skywalker or Frodo would have never been able to start their adventure.
 Not to mention succeeding without their mentors (Yoda, Gandalf).
 No one is being treated as a loser or side-kick if he seeks help of their mentor.
 On the contrary: The mentor’s role is essential.
 Since he is there to motivate the hero to start new challenges and supply him with the needed knowledge and tools to do so.
-With such a feedback culture employees feel less intimidated to ask superiors or colleagues for help, if they can find the right questions through the hero’s journey:
+With such a feedback culture, employees feel less intimidated to ask superiors or colleagues for help, if they can find the right questions through the hero’s journey: